The Challenges and Chances of NB-IoT Adoption

 NB-IoT may not be the optimal LPWAN connectivity protocol to use for your project, if:

 Connected smart cities technologies make everyday life in urban areas more efficient.
 Numerous major cities have already embarked on the path to becoming smart, connected cities.
 They face complex challenges, not least of which is the threat of traffic and environmental collapse.
 Since most end devices used in smart city IoT projects are stationary sensors, NB-IoT is an attractive LPWAN.
-It’s low operating and deployment costs further lower the economic barrier of entry, enabling cities to test new projects without taking big financial risks.
+Its low operating and deployment costs further lower the economic barrier of entry, enabling cities to test new projects without taking big financial risks.

 Lighting is another area of concern for cities looking to decrease electricity costs while increasing safety standards.
-The efficient use of limited resource is a core motivation behind numerous smart city projects, and smart lighting technology can help smart cities save electricity by only providing lighting where it is truly needed.
+The efficient use of the limited resource is a core motivation behind numerous smart city projects, and smart lighting technology can help smart cities save electricity by only providing lighting where it is truly needed.
 Cities and private companies operating highways, malls, or industrial parks are key stakeholders in the smart lighting sector.
 Besides more efficient use of resources, smart lights can also be maintained remotely, and sensors can enable predictive maintenance (i.e. detecting and subsequently the onset of a malfunction before it actually occurs).
 Since smart lights are stationary end devices, NB-IoT is an ideal candidate to enable reliable connectivity.